annaturupi/Assignments-2018/Lab05.md

 }
 ```

-We can change the Action property to a list where we grant the sns:Publish action to the list of allowed actions for *gsm-signup-policy*.
+We can change the Action property to a list where we grant the sns:Publish action to the list of allowed actions for *gsg-signup-policy*.

 ```json
 "Action":["sns:Publish","dynamodb:PutItem"]